Action Comics 1: Reprints

 The first reprint of Action Comics #1 was published in 1974 as part of the "Famous First Editions" series.
 Beginning in the mid-1970s, DC reissued several of its most popular Golden Age comics as "Famous First Editions".
 These reprints were oversized, roughly double the size of the original editions, and had a cardboard-like cover.
-The interior, however, was an exact reprint of the original comic, right down to the ads.
+The interior was an exact reprint of the original comic, including the advertisements.
 As a result, the Overstreet Comic Book Price Guide has, since the 1970s, published a warning advising that attempts have been made to pass off the reprint, stripped of its Famous First Edition cardboard cover, as an actual #1.
 However, the Guide does not cite any actual instances of this.

 DC reprinted Action Comics #1 in 1988 as part of the 50th anniversary celebration of Superman that year.
 This edition reprinted only the Superman story, with a 50¢ U.S.A. cover price.

 The complete issue was reprinted in 1998 with an additional half-cover featuring the Superman stamp from the U.S. Postal Service's "Celebrate the Century" commemorative stamp series along with a "First Day of Issue" cancellation.
 It was sold by the U.S. Postal Service, shrinkwrapped, for $7.95.

 The complete issue, save for the inside front, inside back, and outside back cover, was reprinted in 2000 as part of DC Comics' Millennium Edition series of reprints of famous DC comics.

 The 1988, 1998 and 2000 reprints were published to the page-size standard of the 1988–2000 period, and not the larger page size utilized by Action Comics in 1938.

 DC Comics published a Facsimile Edition reprint of Action Comics #1, reprinting the complete book in its entirety (including the inside front, inside back, and outside back covers), in 2022.
 It had a cover price of $6.99.